-- Crowning Music of Awesome: The theme song, which shares the title of the film, was written by Sakamoto himself.
+Crowning Music of Awesome: The main theme, which shares the title of the film, was written by Ryuichi Sakamoto himself.
 A vocal version, featuring David Sylvian, is known as "Forbidden Colours".
-Both musicians have released new recordings of both versions of this song over the 30 years since the song was originally released, and is a perennial feature of Sakamoto's live performances.
+Both musicians have released new recordings of both versions of this song over the 30 years since the song was originally released, and it is a perennial feature of Sakamoto's live performances.